Sean0719/tangjianpku.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year Ph.D student at Center for Data-Intensive System in Department of Computer Science at Aalborg University.
-Currently, I conduct my graduate research under the supervision of Prof. Bin Yang.
+I am a Ph.D fellow at Center for Data-Intensive System in Department of Computer Science at Aalborg University.
+Currently, I conduct my graduate research under the supervision of Prof. Bin Yang and Jilin Hu.
 Before that, I obtained my Bachelor's and Master's degree in Mechanical Engineering at Chongqing University of Posts and Telecommunications in 2012 and 2015, respectively.